Concordium/concordium-base/rust-src/concordium_base/README.md

 ### Features

-The library has no default features and the following optional ones:
+The library has `serde_deprecated` as a default feature and optional ones:

+- `serde_deprecated` - Guards `serde::Serialize` and `serde::Deserialize`
+  implementations for composite data structures where these implementations will eventually be deprecated.
+Enable the flag to use them.
 - `encryption` - additionally exposes the `common::encryption` module for
   handling the encryption format used by various Concordium tools (such as wallet exports).
 This feature is covered by semver guidelines.